julianje/Bunny/Bunny/README.md

 Like the T-test function.
 Fisher exact only works for datasets with two conditions.

+##### Mean Difference

+Mean difference checks that the mean in each condition is different from the mean of all other conditions.
+This is done by bootstrapping the mean differnce between each pair of conditions.
+You can input the number of bootstrap samples as an argument (Defaulted to 10,000)

+    F=Bunny.TestLibrary.MeanDifference(BootSamples=5000,inputalpha=0.05)

+You can modify the number of bootstrap samples and the significance level through arguments:

+    F(Data,Samples=5000,alpha=0.1)

+##### Binomial with Control

+Succeeds when first test is significant under a binomial test but second condition is not.

+    Bunny.TestLibrary.BinomialWithControl(TestType="TT",alpha=0.05,Bias=0.5)

+Where TestType can be two-tailed ("TT") or one-tailed ("OT")

 # Adding new functions to libraries

 ### Pariticipant library

+A model in the participant library should be a function that returns a new function.
+This function can take input arguments but they must have a default value.
+The output should be a single number.
+Support for participant models that return more than one number is easy to implement, but it's not clear whether it is useful

 ### Test library

+Bunny's procedures pack simulation results into numpy arrays.
+A new test in the test library should be a function that returns a new test function.
+The test function's first argument is always the data: a numpy array where each row is a different condition and each entry is a simulation of a participant.
+The function can take more input arguments after the Data, but they should all have preset values.
+A statistical should always return a list with the first object being a boolean indicator of whether the test was satisfied or not (this is necessary for computing power).
+More details about the test can follow after that.

+Preferably, the test function should know how to adapt to multiple conditions.
+For example, the library's binomial test will run the test on any condition it finds.
+If the data has five conditions, the function's output is a list where the first object is True only when all conditions were significant, and 0 otherwise.
+The second item in the list is a sublist marking which conditions succeeded and which didn't.
+The last item in the list is a sublist with the p-values.

+This kind of support should also be added to test that compare between conditions.
+For example, when the MeanDifference test finds more than two conditions it computes the test on all possible pairs of conditions.